poets-ai/elegy/README.md

         ])
         return mlp(image)
 ```
-**2.** Create a `Model` from this module and specify additional things like losses, metrics, optimizers, and callbacks:
+**2.** Create a `Model` from this module and specify additional things like losses, metrics, and optimizers:
 ```python
 model = elegy.Model(
     module=MLP.defer(),